rxi/vec/README.md

 printf("%d\n", v.length); /* Prints the length of the vector */
 ```

-When you are done with the vector the `vec_deinit()` function should be
+When you are done with the vector the `vec_deinit()` function should be called
-called on it.
-This will free any memory the vector has allocated.
+on it.
+This will free any memory the vector allocated during use.
 ```c
 vec_deinit(&v);
 ```